 Melt glaze ingredients together and spoon over cookies, spreading it around carefully.
 Refrigerate or place in the freezer until cookies are set!

 These cookies can be enjoyed at room temperature or chilled.
 Lightly cover the cookie sheet with plastic wrap.
-They will stay fresh for up to 3 days.
+They will stay fresh for 3-5 days.